IPAMS/IDSimPy/docs/usersguide/preprocessing.rst

 Scalar fields are written to HDF5 files with :py:func:`.write_3d_scalar_fields_to_hdf5`.
 The data arrays in the :py:data:`fields` entry of the data to export are expected to have three dimensions and a shape compatible with :py:data:`grid_points`.

-The following example show how to define a linear field with increasing values in x,y,z direction and how to write this field to a HDF5 file for IDSimF:
+The following example shows how to define a linear field with increasing values in x,y,z direction and how to write this field to a HDF5 file for IDSimF:

 .. code-block:: python